JainCK/Backend-Learning--Projects/README.md

 ## Current Projects

 1. **Http Server:**
-   - A simple Http server using express, and tested in postman
+   - A simple Http server using Express, tested in Postman.
-   - Current status: completed.
+   - Current status: Completed.

 2. **To-do List:**
-   - Server based To-do list application using express, used GET, POST, PUT, DELETE, thinkling about addingh a front end and DB, in the case a repo link and live link will be posted here.
+   - Server-based To-do list application using Express, implementing GET, POST, PUT, DELETE.
+Considering adding a front end and database.
+If added, the repository link and live link will be posted here.
    - Current status: In Progress.

+3. **FreeCodeCamp API Projects:**
+   - Backend API projects related to Express, MongoDB, and npm.
+   - Current status: Ongoing.

 ## Future Projects

 Anticipate the addition of more backend projects as your learning progresses.
 Stay tuned for updates!

 Feel free to contribute, provide feedback, or use these projects as a reference for your own backend development journey.
 Happy coding!